After completing this tutorial, you will be able to:

 Before you get started, import the following packages and make sure that your working directory is set.

-import os import numpy as np import numpy.ma as ma import matplotlib.pyplot as plt import geopandas as gpd import rasterio as rio import earthpy as et import earthpy.spatial as es from glob import glob plt.ion() os.chdir(os.path.join(et.io.HOME, 'earth-analytics'))
+from glob import glob import os import numpy as np import numpy.ma as ma import matplotlib.pyplot as plt import geopandas as gpd import rasterio as rio import earthpy as et import earthpy.spatial as es import earthpy.plot as ep data = et.data.get_data('cold-springs-fire') os.chdir(os.path.join(et.io.HOME, 'earth-analytics'))

 In previous lessons, you have used